WebThingsIO/registration_server/README.md

         --soa-content <dns>             The content of the SOA record for this tunnel.
         --socket-path <path>            The path to the socket used to communicate with PowerDNS.
         --success-page <s>              HTML content of the email confirmation success page.
-        --tunnel-ip <ip>                The IP address of the tunnel endpoint.
+        --tunnel-ttl <ttl>              TTL of the DNS records for tunnels, in seconds.
         --txt-record <record>           The TXT record the PowerDNS server should return.
 ```